swag31415/Targroot/readme.md

 # Targroot
 A webapp I made to assist Edgewood Target Team Members in the Electronics Department with their day-to-day activities.
+The site is live [here](https://swag31415.github.io/Targroot/)

 ## Planned Features
 - [ ] guests can type in what they need and get a map with directions of where it is and how many we have.
 Or it says we have some in the backroom (and maybe points to the nearest team member)